robj411/p2_drivers/code/costing/README.md

 **This is a little higher than the spreadsheet results**

-One BPSV candidate that has passed through Phases 0 to 2 prior to the outbreak goes through Phase 3 during the response.
+One BPSV candidate that has passed through phases 0 to 2 prior to the outbreak goes through Phase III during the response.
 The duration is
 $W_3^{(B)}=18$ weeks.
 Thus we write the BPSV R&D response cost

 $$\begin{equation}